-- Lake Street Access Project: This project combines planned work for an improved transit station at Lake Street and I-35W in Minneapolis with the replacement of two major bridges and pavement resurfacing.
-Hennepin County is the lead agency on this project. - MN 1: Eagles Nest Lake Area Reconstruction.
-The highway will be reconstructed and realigned to straighten out curves.
+- Lake Street Access Project: This project combines planned work for an . improved transit station at Lake Street and I-35W in Minneapolis with the extension of MnPASS lanes, replacement of 12 major bridges and pavement resurfacing.
+MnDOT is now the lead agency on this project.
+This will be a 4 year project. - MN 1: Eagles Nest Lake Area Reconstruction.
+The highway will be . reconstructed and realigned to straighten out curves.
 The project will also add turn lanes and select passing zones. - MN 371: The project will consist of the reconstruction of MN 371 from Nisswa to Pine River.
 The proposed improvements include a four-lane, divided, controlled access highway.

-- Red Wing Bridge: The project is in the preliminary phase to rehabilitate or replace US 63 bridge over the Mississippi River and the US 63 bridge over US 61, as well as the highway connections.
-Existing bridge is fracture critical and is being replaced as part of a bridge bonding program. - US 14: Bridge/interchange in New Ulm
+- Red Wing Bridge: The project is in the preliminary phase to rehabilitate . or replace US 63 bridge over the Mississippi River and the US 63 bridge over US 61, as well as the highway connections.
+Existing bridge is fracture critical and is being replaced as part of a bridge bonding program - US 14: Bridge/interchange in New Ulm .

-- I-94 managed lane: Project will build a managed lane (MnPASS) from downtown St. Paul to downtown Minneapolis.
-The project will last two years. - US 12: Pavement urban reconstruction project.
-Project will repair pavement from 4th street to MN 22 in Litchfield.
+- I-35W North managed lane: Project will build a managed lane (MnPASS) . from Roseville to Blaine in the northern Twin Cities suburbs.
+This will be a 2 year project. - US 12: Pavement urban reconstruction project.
+Project will repair . pavement from 4th street to MN 22 in Litchfield.

-- I-35W Bridge over Minnesota River: Project will replace the I-35W bridge over the Minnesota River in Bloomington.
-The project will last over three years. - I-35: Replace two bridges over the Snake River in District 1.
+I-35W Bridge over Minnesota River: Project will replace the I-35W bridge • over the Minnesota River in Bloomington.
+The project will last over three years.

+I-35: Replace two bridges over the Snake River in District 1.

 - I-94: Unbonded concrete overlay from Clearwater to Monticello.
-Project will provide long lasting fix to I-94 pavement. - US 10: Reconstruction in Elk River from Joplin Street to Norfolk Avenue.
+Project will provide long lasting fix to I-94 pavement. - US 10: Reconstruction in Elk River from Joplin Street to Norfolk Avenue. - I-94: Managed lane project between downtown Minneapolis and St. Paul.
+This will be a two year project.

-• MN 1: Reclaim pavement and replace two bridges in Beltrami County from County Road 18 to MN 219.
+• US 75: Reclaim pavement and replace two bridges in Kittson County from Hallock to Canadian border.

-- I-94: Pavement resurfacing from MN120 to Wisconsin border. - US 169: Replace 63rd ave bridge over US 169 in Hennepin County. - MN 210: Replace bridge over Mississippi River in Brainerd.
+- US 169: Replace 63rd ave bridge over US 169 in Hennepin County. - MN 210: Replace bridge over Mississippi River in Brainerd.